VidCoin/VidCoin-Android-SDK/Documentation.md

 	- Callback URL (Optional): URL that will be used to validate the transaction on your servers.

 ## Setting up the framework in your app
-*Info: the sdk was built using Gradle 1.2.3, and requires a deployment target ≥ Android 2.3.3 (GINGERBREAD_MR1)*
+*Info: the sdk was built using Gradle 1.2.3, and requires a deployment target ≥ Android 4.0 (ICE_CREAM_SANDWICH)*

 ### Step 1: Getting the sdk
 Download and open the zip file from Github :  [https://github.com/VidCoin/VidCoin-Android-SDK](https://github.com/VidCoin/VidCoin-Android-SDK)